- Benefits of good nutrition during cancer treatment

 - Recipes to try during cancer treatment

 A person can have nausea with or without vomiting.
-If it’s caused by chemo, nausea can happen on the day you get your treatment and can last for a few days – depending on what drugs you get.
+If it’s caused by chemo, nausea can happen on the day you get your treatment and/or can last for a few days – depending on what drugs you get.
 If you’re getting radiation therapy to the belly, chest, brain, or pelvis, nausea can start shortly after treatment and last for several hours.
 Nausea and vomiting can have other causes, too.

 What to do

 - Eat 6 to 8 snacks or small meals a day, instead of 3 large meals.

 - Eat dry foods, like crackers, toast, dry cereals, or bread sticks, when you wake up and every few hours during the day.

 - Eat foods that don’t have strong odors.

 - Eat cool foods instead of hot or spicy foods.

 - Avoid foods that are overly sweet, greasy, fried, or spicy.

 - If you need to rest, sit up or recline with your head raised for at least an hour after eating.